-High blood pressure, high cholesterol, and high blood sugar are still the top silent killer in the black community at a disproportionate rate.
+Did you know that there may be a silent killer on your plate?
+High blood pressure, high cholesterol, and high blood sugar are still killing the Black community at a disproportionate rate.

 These diseases are not hereditary, but the recipes get passed down from generation to generation.

-For years, the narrative that diseases like diabetes and high blood pressure “ran in the family”.
-Now that we know that is a myth it is time to figure out what the problem is.
+For years, the narrative was that diseases like diabetes and high blood pressure “ran in the family”.
+Now that we know that is a myth, it is time to figure out what the problem is.

 It’s Not Just What You Eat, but How much